+The truth is, risk adjustment—and the complex nature of the processes involved—is often misunderstood.
 In its simplest terms, risk adjustment ensures that the health conditions, health status, and demographics of the beneficiaries in a Medicare Advantage (MA) or an Affordable Care Act (ACA) plan are accurately documented—and that the health plans managing those beneficiaries are adequately compensated for that management.
 Successful risk adjustment has three fundamentals:

 - High-quality member/provider connections: enabling members and providers to connect in meaningful ways to document and promote the health and care of beneficiaries

 - Accurate medical charting and coding: ensuring members are correctly assessed and the diagnoses captured and charted effectively

 - Complete encounter and supplemental data submissions: ensuring that submissions to CMS are accurate, compliant with regulatory guidelines, thorough, and comprehensive